MechWarrior 5: Clans

-MechWarrior 5: Clans is a vehicle simulation video game, developed by Piranha Games and published by Enad Global 7, released worldwide on October 16, 2024.
-It is a standalone expansion of MechWarrior 5: Mercenaries, based on the BattleTech/MechWarrior game universe.
+MechWarrior 5: Clans is a mecha video game, developed by Piranha Games and published by Enad Global 7, released worldwide on October 16, 2024.
+The game tells the in-universe story of OPERATION Revival from the perspective of five newly-minted MechWarriors from Clan Smoke Jaguar.
+It is the first BattleTech/MechWarrior game told from the perspective of the Clans since MechWarrior 2 (released in 1995).

 Synopsis

 MechWarrior 5: Clans is set in the BattleTech universe.
 The player plays the role of star commander Jayden of a Clan Smoke Jaguar star, during the start and middle of the Clan invasion.

 Gameplay

-Mechwarrior 5: Clans largley followed the mech combat and management established in MechWarrior 5: Mercenaries, but in terms of overall structure of the campaign, it instead provided a more linear campaign structure with a much heavier emphasis on narrative presentation.
+Mechwarrior 5: Clans largely follows the mech combat and management established in MechWarrior 5: Mercenaries, but is a story-driven linear campaign structure with a much heavier emphasis on narrative presentation, instead of an open-world sandbox-style like its predecessor.
 Using the new toolsets provided by Unreal Engine 5, Piranha Games produced pre-rendered cinematic cutscenes that emphasized voice acting and motion-capture performances.